Skip to content

 Local development

-Sometimes people encounter a mysterious slow-down with Electric in local development, when your web app is subscribed to 6 or more shapes.
-This slow-down is caused by a limitation of the legacy version of HTTP, 1.1.
+Sometimes people encounter mysterious slow-downs with Electric in local development — slow shape loading, sluggish HMR (Hot Module Replacement), or an unresponsive development server.
+This commonly happens when your web app is subscribed to 6 or more shapes.
+The slow-down is caused by a limitation of the legacy version of HTTP, 1.1.

 With HTTP/1.1, browsers only allow 6 simultaneous requests to a specific backend.
 This is because each HTTP/1.1 request uses its own expensive TCP connection.
 As shapes are loaded over HTTP, this means only 6 shapes can be getting updates with HTTP/1.1 due to this browser restriction.
 All other requests pause until there's an opening.